artagnon/clayoven/README.md

 ## Contributing

-Open issues and send pull requests on GitHub.
-You can optionally email the author your patches, if you prefer that.
+Fork and customize as you please.
+You may optionally contribute back changes if you think I will find it useful.

+Either use pull requests, or email me your patches.